Search Results

 - Career (List) | PACT for Families

 career Listings At PACT we work to create strong families and amazing children.
 Our group uses a diverse set of support methodologies to engage the community.
 We are well-trained, dedicated professionals serving a wide reach within our five-county area, while collaborating with families and professionals in in our communities.
 We are motivated, reflective, resourceful, and aspire to establish safe communities where individuals, families, and children care about and support each other.
-For inquiries, contact pactoffice@pactforfamilies.org Number of jobs found: Communities that Care Program Coordinator Willmar, MN, USA View Job 1
+For inquiries, contact pactoffice@pactforfamilies.org Number of jobs found: Program Coordinator – Community Outreach and Youth Prevention Willmar, MN, USA View Job Outreach Worker to the Somali Community Willmar, MN, USA View Job 2

 - 5 most promising Fintech startups | PACT for Families